Webster Museum

 A 13 year NFL career (1994-2007) followed with stints with the New York Giants, Atlanta Falcons and Washington Redskins.

-Brian, his wife Ellen and family currently live in Duluth Georgia.
+Brian and his family currently live in California.

 When Ed Lu became an astronaut, it wasn't really too much of a surprise.
 Even as a young student at Klem South, Ed's thrived on learning.
 His optimistic nature buoyed by the daily opportunity to explore new ideas.